freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

   *Monitor Server*
 - Close the terminal window, open a new one, and reconnect with the command ``ssh mon``

+.. note:: The upgrade process uses ``tmux``, a terminal multiplexer, to keep your session open even if your SSH connection is broken.
+When you reconnect, if your tmux session fails to reattach with an error like ``protocol version mismatch (client 8, server 7)``, you may be able to reattach to the existing tmux session with the following command: ``/proc/$(pgrep --newest tmux)/exe attach``.

 - Choose **No** to overriding local changes on the "PAM configuration" dialog
 - Choose the default action (keep local version) when prompted about ``blacklist.conf`` changes